raditself/z/mobile_app/README.md

-# Chess AI Mobile App
+# AI Board Games Mobile App

-This mobile app allows users to play chess against an advanced AI opponent.
-The app is built using React Native and communicates with a backend API for AI moves.
+This mobile app allows users to play Chess and Checkers against an advanced AI opponent.
+The app is built using React Native and includes local AI implementations for both games.

 ## Prerequisites